 I'm content to hang out at home and catch up on movies or the DVR, or to hit the town!
 I LOVE to dance (started dancing at age 2).
 For the most part I tend to avoid the club scene as I feel like I've outgrown it BUT, on occasion, it's fun to head to a crowded dance club and just be silly.
 Ultimately the goal is to go out and have a good time.
 I have a really stressful job but I love it and I've learned an important lesson, make the most of every moment, focus on the good and keep moving forward.
 Savoring the small things is a skill I'm glad I've learned!

-I love to hang out with my dogs (2 Jack Russell Terriers), cook (I'm starting to create more of my own recipes as opposed to following pre-written ones), laugh with friends, and just do things that make me happy...be it taking time to clean the house, randomly paint a new picture, go take some fun pictures, hit the lake for canoeing or just relax at home doing nothing!
+I love to hang out with my dog (almost 16 and she still thinks she's a puppy), cook (I'm starting to create more of my own recipes as opposed to following pre-written ones), laugh with friends, and just do things that make me happy...be it taking time to clean the house, randomly paint a new picture, go take some fun pictures, hit the lake for canoeing or just relax at home doing nothing!

 Here's what I'm looking for in a relationship: Something casual that may develop into more.
 Someone honest, funny, and respectful.
 A man who appreciates me and the things I do.
 A great sense of humor but knows how to be serious.
 Good conversation but comfortable silences.
 Yes, I know, I ask a lot but I consider myself to be pretty awesome and totally worth it!